-- Earned Income: Simply put, earned income is the money you make in exchange for the work you do.
-For most people, the vast majority of the money they make is considered earned income.
+- Earned income is the money you make in exchange for the work you do.
+For most people, almost all the money they make is earned income.
 Any money earned in professional wages or fees — including tips — counts as earned income.
-Additionally, true alimony is considered earned income, as is most foreign income or money earned through real estate holdings (although you might want to speak with an experienced tax representative if you aren’t sure about whether different money streams count as earned income).
+Reimbursements from your employer for travel expenses, including meals, accommodations, and transportation, also count as earned income.
+True alimony is considered earned income as well, as is most foreign income or money earned through real estate holdings (although you might want to speak with an experienced tax representative if you aren’t sure about whether different money streams count as earned income).

-- Unearned Income: Conversely, unearned income involves the money you make without having performed a professional service.
-The IRS views unearned income as those money-making sources involving interest, dividends, and capital gains.
-Additional forms of unearned income include retirement account distributions, unemployment compensation, Social Security benefits, and gambling winnings.
-Other forms of income, such as money that comes from an estate, trust, or partnership, may also be considered unearned income.
+- Unearned income involves the money you make without having performed a professional service.
+Unearned income includes money-making sources that involve interest, dividends, and capital gains.
+Additional forms of unearned income include retirement account distributions, annuities, unemployment compensation, Social Security benefits, and gambling winnings.
+Other forms of income, such as money from an estate, trust, or partnership, may also be considered unearned income.

 United States residents pay two primary taxes on earned income: payroll taxes (including Social Security and Medicare taxes) and federal and state income taxes.
-Together, Social Security and Medicare taxes fund the two federal programs whose name they bear.
+Social Security and Medicare taxes fund the two federal programs whose names they bear.

-Income Type Could Have Major Implications on Retirement Savings
+Income Type Can Have Major Implications on Retirement Savings

-Individuals who begin saving early for retirement are simultaneously accruing quality sources of unearned income, which is excluded from payroll taxes.
-Pre-tax salary deferral contributions (retirement, pension, etc.) lower income tax liabilities, and they will come in very handy once you retire and begin relying more on unearned income.
-However, the smartest approach is to diversify your unearned income sources (Roth IRAs, 401(k)s, etc.), as taxation varies according to each.
+If you start saving early for retirement, you’ll end up accruing quality sources of unearned income, which is exempt from payroll taxes.
+Pre-tax salary deferral contributions to your retirement account or pension can lower your income tax liabilities, so these contributions will come in very handy once you retire and begin relying more on unearned income.
+In some cases, you may want to diversify your unearned income sources among options like Roth IRAs and traditional 401(k)s so you can combine the various tax benefits.

-For those retired individuals who become self-employed, be sure to keep track of your personal payroll taxes to avoid any surprises come tax season!
+Also, if you’ve retired from working for others and are now self-employed, make sure to keep track of your personal payroll taxes to avoid any surprises come tax season.

-While the basic difference between earned and unearned income is relatively straightforward, the more unearned income in your portfolio, the more complicated things get regarding taxation.
-If you are having difficulty keeping track of numerous sources of unearned income, please contact S.H.
-Block Tax Services to avoid making errors that could lead to substantial taxes and fees or even an audit performed by either the State of Maryland or the IRS.
+The more unearned income you have in your portfolio, the more complicated your taxes can get.
+If you’re struggling to track your various sources of unearned income, contact S.H.
+Block Tax Services.
+We can help you avoid errors that could lead to substantial taxes and fees or even an audit.

 You can reach the team at S.H.
-Block to schedule a free consultation by calling (410) 793-1231 or completing the form on this page.
-Together, we can work with you to diagnose any tax issues you might be having and begin constructing a plan to resolve these problems once and for all.
+Block and schedule your free consultation by calling (410) 872-8376 or using the quick contact form on this page.
+Together, we can work with you to diagnose any tax issues and create a plan to resolve these problems once and for all.